psamardzic/Optimal_bomber_trajectory/README.md

 # Optimal_bomber_trajectory

-This repository contains the materials and code for my university term paper.
+As part of university coursework, co-authored a paper that analytically proved the uniqueness of the optimal trajectory from a class of possible trajectories, and numerically determined its parameters in MATLAB.
+This repository contains the materials and code for the paper.
 Below is an overview of the included files and instructions for using the code.

 ## File Structure